alex-schneider/mpz/README.md

 The MPZ should be used wisely.
 Note that the MPZ is a high-level application.
 It's a simple interface between the user and the `malloc()` and the `free()` functions.
 The MPZ doesn't interact with the OS directly.
-Any invalid read/write errors are difficultly to detect than on using `malloc()` function directly.
+Any invalid read/write errors are difficultly to detect than using `malloc()` function directly.
 For example, many users forget to allocate an extra byte to terminate a string with a `\0` byte.
 Here is a big difference between the allocation of memory space from the `malloc()` function and the MPZ.
 If the user allocates 5 bytes of memory space from the MPZ to write a